 In Brownsville ISD, every opportunity is extended to help our students become academically successful.
 The extended day/week/year tutorial program's sole focus is on improving the academic success of the struggling students.
 The Dean of Instruction and/or Principal Designee, in consultation with the Program appropriate staff, will oversee an extended day/week/year learning programs for students identified as not meeting or being in danger of not meeting expected academic standards.
-The Tutorial/Extended Day Program offers students:
+The extended day/week/year programs offer students: